R00Kie-Liu/TA2N/README.md

-# TA2N
-Code of TA2N: Two-Stage Action Alignment Network for Few-Shot Action Recognition
+# TA2N: Two-Stage Action Alignment Network for Few-Shot Action Recognition

-The code will be published in a few days (before 2022/10/8).
+The offical code will be published in a few days (before 2022/10/8).